 C – Color

-Melanoma is often found to have several shades of browns, tans and sometimes black pigmentation.
+Melanoma often has several shades of browns, tans and sometimes black pigmentation.
 Benign moles are generally a single shade of brown or tan.

 D – Diameter